-Acute Myeloid Leukemia (AML) is a cancer that impacts the blood and bone marrow, and its incidence increases with age.
-The American Cancer Society estimates that in 2018, approximately 19,000 new patients will be diagnosed with AML in the U.S.3
+Acute Myeloid Leukemia (AML) is a cancer that impacts the blood and bone marrow,2 and its incidence increases with age.3 The American Cancer Society estimates that in 2018, approximately 19,000 people will be diagnosed with AML in the U.S.3

-About XOSPATA
+About XOSPATA (gilteritinib)

-XOSPATA is indicated for the treatment of adult patients who have relapsed or refractory Acute Myeloid Leukemia (AML) with a FMS-like tyrosine kinase 3 (FLT3) mutation as detected by an FDA-approved test.2 XOSPATA is also approved by the Japan Ministry of Health, Labor and Welfare (MHLW) for relapsed or refractory AML with FLT3 mutations.
+XOSPATA is indicated for the treatment of adult patients who have relapsed or refractory Acute Myeloid Leukemia (AML) with a FMS-like tyrosine kinase 3 (FLT3) mutation as detected by an FDA-approved test.
+XOSPATA is also approved by the

+Japan Ministry of Health, Labor and Welfare (MHLW) for relapsed or refractory AML with FLT3 mutations.
+It is launched as XOSPATA® 40 mg Tablets in Japan.

-XOSPATA was discovered through a research collaboration with Kotobuki Pharmaceutical Co., Ltd., and Astellas has exclusive global rights to develop, manufacture and potentially commercialize XOSPATA.
+Gilteritinib was discovered through a research collaboration with Kotobuki Pharmaceutical Co., Ltd., and Astellas has exclusive global rights to develop, manufacture and commercialize gilteritinib.